 Here’s a more detailed comparison of federal student aid options for trucking school.

-If your school is eligible to participate in federal student aid programs, it’s essential to know which training programs qualify.
+If your school is eligible to participate in federal student aid programs, knowing which training programs qualify is essential.
 For example, you may be able to use Direct loans to pay for basic CDL training but need a PLUS loan to pay for an advanced certificate.

 You’ll need to be able to qualify for federal student loans to use any of these options for truck driving school.
 Eligible borrowers must: